This Reporting and Non-Retaliation Policy (this “Policy”) is to be read in conjunction with the Code of Business Conduct and Ethics.

 11950 Democracy Drive

-Reston, Virginia 20190.
+Reston, Virginia 20190

 If you make an anonymous report, please provide as much detail as possible, including copies of any documents that you believe may be relevant to the issue.
-If your concerns relate to accounting, internal controls or auditing matters, or if the General Counsel is implicated in any violation or suspected violation, you may contact the Chair of the Audit Committee (the “Audit Chair”) of the Company’s Board of Directors at firstname.lastname@example.org, or by sending a letter to comScore, Inc., Attn: Audit Chair, 11950 Democracy Drive, Suite 600, Reston, Virginia 20190.
+In the event your concerns relate to financial matters such as accounting, internal controls or auditing matters, or if the General Counsel is implicated in any violation or suspected violation, you may contact the Chair of the Audit Committee (the “Audit Chair”) of the Company’s Board of Directors at firstname.lastname@example.org, or by sending a letter to comScore, Inc., Attn: Audit Chair, 11950 Democracy Drive, Suite 600, Reston, Virginia 20190.
 Nothing in this Policy precludes employees from making use of the reporting mechanisms created by the whistleblower provisions under the Dodd-Frank Act.

 The Company will not take adverse employment action against an employee in retaliation for:

 - making reports of actual or suspected financial wrongdoing or non-financial wrongdoing made in good faith;